Code-Institute-Submissions/artontray-PROJECT4/README.md

 Testnet Organizer is divided in three components:
 - The authentication section, where users can register or log in to their existing account.
-- The user section, where users can interact with Testnet(s) and manage their personal information.
+- The user section, where users can interact with Testnet(s), manage their personal information, Follow Users and Copy their Testnet.
 - The admin section, accessible to users with administrative privileges, which allows for the management of both users and Testnets (this section will be discussed in further detail later in the document).